You are here

 - Graphics and Shading: Graphics and shading should not be used on a resume unless you are in a field in which creativity on a resume may be appropriate.

-- Photographs: Do not include a photograph when you apply for positions in the United States unless you are applying for acting positions. †If you are applying to employers†in countries other than the United States, check their application requirements.
+- Photographs: Do not include a photograph on your resume or CV when you apply for positions in the United States unless you are applying for acting positions.
+If you are applying to employers in countries other than the United States, check their resume or CV requirements.
 In some countries including a photograph is expected.

 - Bullets: You may use bullets that are solid, not hollow, in your “Experience” section.
 The text should be right next to the bullet or up to two blank spaces between, but not more.
 You will have to adjust the automatic spacing for bullets within most word processing programs because they place a full tab space between the bullet and text.